Child bitten by copperhead snake at North Carolina Zoo

 ASHEBORO, N.C.
-(WGHP) — The North Carolina Zoo closed off the Kidzone after a copperhead bit a 5-year-old child on Thursday afternoon.
+(WGHP) — The North Carolina Zoo closed off its kids’ area Thursday afternoon after a copperhead bit a 5 year-old child.
+The zoo, located in Asheboro, sits on 500 developed acres surrounded by wilderness, so it’s not uncommon to see snakes inside.

-The zoo has trained staff for any medical emergencies, and they are trained to remove venomous snakes.
+But zoo staff are trained on how to remove venomous snakes safely.

-Emergency crews treated the child, who is recovering at a hospital in Asheboro.
+Emergency crews treated the child, who is recovering at an area hospital.
 The child’s condition is still unknown.

-The zoo sits on 500 developed acres in Asheboro surrounded by wilderness filled with native wildlife.

-It is not uncommon to see snakes while you walk inside the zoo.

 “I just keep them in front of me.
-I look ahead just to make sure we don’t cross any paths.
-We’ve seen snakes before.
-We just have to watch where we step,” Jones said.
+I look ahead just to make sure we don’t cross any paths… We just have to watch where we step,” Jones said.
+Jones urges others like her to be mindful, including looking in small spaces.
+“Even in your shoes,” she said.
+“Baby snakes can be in your shoes.
+They can be anywhere.”

 The signs tell you what to do when you see a native snake in the area and urge you to keep your distance.